jknowles/statsdc12-presentation/statsDCslides.md

 # Next Steps
 - Get more data over more years and use a more precise estimation technique to reduce uncertainty about effects
-- Explore the *variation* across BLBC programs in addition to the mean effect
+- Explore the **variation** across BLBC programs in addition to the mean effect
 - Learn more about the non-cognitive non-academic outcomes for BLBC in order to understand the costs and benefits of BLBC programs more fully
 - Estimate a "treatement-on-the-treated"" parameter to more directly compare to prior research
 - Survey teachers and merge teacher/program practice data with student outcomes to begin exploring the effective components of BLBC and ESL programs

 # Inference Trees
-Outline of the conditional inference tree structure.
+- Inference trees allow for ranking and ordering of effects by magnitude
+- Bin students into groups of attributes and deviation in outcome measure from other students with other attribute groups
+- Very useful for policy making and program targeting
+- Incredibly easy to implement in R and to visually depict / make actionable
+- Can simply display very complex interactions between demographic attributes and test outcomes
+- Let's look at an example on simulated student test score data

+# Inference Tree Example

 ```r